-Use a California employment contract to detail a written agreement between an employer and an employee.
-A California employment contract outlines the terms of employment, including the job responsibilities of the employee, the compensation they will receive, time off, and how they will be paid by the employer.
+A California employment contract is a written agreement between an employer and an employee.
+The document outlines the terms of employment, including the job responsibilities of the employee, the compensation they will receive, time off, and how the employer will pay them.

 You need to know several state employment laws in California before you write your employment contract.